Skip to main content Skip to main navigation Skip to search

 • Aquaculture publications and useful links

-The Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) publish an annual report on Australia’s fisheries and aquaculture statistics.
-The reports contain data on the volume and value of production from state, territory and Commonwealth commercial fisheries (both wild catch and aquaculture).
-These reports, along with many others, can be found on the ABARES publications webpage.
+The Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) publishes annual reports on Australia’s fisheries and aquaculture industry.
+The reports contain detailed data on production volume and value for both wild-catch and aquaculture sectors across all states, territories, and the Commonwealth.
+These reports can be found on the ABARES website.

-Most of the value of Australian aquaculture production comes from high value species such as pearls, salmonids, tuna and oysters but there are over forty species commercially produced in Australia.
+The majority of Australian aquaculture production comes from high value species such as pearls, salmonids, tuna and oysters.
+In total, over 40 species are farmed commercially in Australia.

-Other species groups grown in Australia include: abalone, freshwater finfish (such as Murray cod, silver perch), brackish water or marine finfish (such as snapper, yellowtail kingfish, mulloway, groupers), mussels, ornamental fish, marine sponges, mud crab, seaweed and sea cucumber.
+Other commercially farmed species include abalone, freshwater finfish (such as, Murray cod, silver perch), brackish water or marine finfish (such as, snapper, yellowtail kingfish, mulloway, groupers), mussels, ornamental fish, marine sponges, mud crab, seaweed and sea cucumber.

 Rules and regulations

-Australia has established a reputation as a producer of safe, high quality seafood which is produced using environmentally sustainable practices.
-Australian aquaculture producers target high value domestic and overseas markets.
+Australia is recognised internationally for producing safe, high-quality seafood using environmentally sustainable practices.
+Australian aquaculture producers target both high value domestic and overseas markets, where there is growing demand for Australian products.

 General enquiries